seanbaxter/circle/new-circle/README.md

 };
 ```

-The `relocate` token on the function parameter is not part of the type.
-It's a directive (like a [`[forward]`](#forward) directive) that indicates a special function.
-The parameter is internally passed by reference.
-It's written as a by-value parameter, because the parameter is now "owned" by the relocation constructor.
-The parameter's destructor is called at the end of constructor, unless the paremeter is first _dissolved_.
+The relocation constructor is given the `relocate` name rather than the class's name, which is used for all other constructors.
+The intent is to separate this constructor so that it isn't considered when initializing a new object.
+It's only considered when invoked by a _relocate-expression_.
+Declaring a relocation constructor does not inhibit the declaration of a default constructor.

+The relocation constructor's parameter is internally passed by reference.
+Textually it is passed like a by-value parameter, to indicate that the relocation constructor "owns" the object.
+When the constructor goes out of scope, so does the parameter, terminating its lifetime.
 The body of the user-defined relocation constructor is the last time that the parameter object is used.

+If the user does not declare a relocation constructor, one will be implicitly declared as defaulted.

-Implicitly-generated relocation constructors take one of four forms:
+Defaulted relocation constructors are assigned one of four implementations:
 1. For trivially relocatable types, the rhs is memcpy'd into the lhs.
 2. For types without either a user-defined destructor or user-defined move constructor, and with all subobjects relocatable, the rhs is memberwise relocated into the lhs.
 3. For types with accessible and non-deleted move or copy constructors, and accessible and non-deleted destructors, the rhs is move/copy constructed into the lhs, and the rhs is destructed.